 The altar we set up at the Transmediale was an altar to honour vision.
 Physical vision and metaphorical vision.
 That vision that we are acquiring to expand our paradigms, our cosmologies, and our outdated systems.

 I decided to make a sculpture to honour the eyes wounded by police repression and another for the wounded eyes of the blinded toucan.
 Through these meta-eyes that cry, we can symbolically access all the other human beings or animals that have been assaulted, mutilated, abused, and burned.
 I see the sculptures as gateways.
 And these gateways had vegetal offerings of medicinal plants and also round stones presented in multispecies hands in order to symbolize the lost eyes.

 These offerings appeal to our quantum existence.
 An intentional offering in Berlin for a person who lost his or her eyes in Chile can perhaps be felt in some invisible way by the person.
 The quantum field, like the spiritual, has no physical distances.

 Madre Drone has a very Sci-Fi feel.
 Is that something you are into?
 What are some of your literary and visual references, both for this project in particular but also in general?

 Although I don’t feel very identified with science fiction, I do believe that fiction is crucial.
-Fiction has to be needed as artist Walid Raad told me one day when I had a studio visit with him in 2013.
-We are used to accessing information in the same ways, the ways of access seem to be standardized.
-From fiction, we can imagine other possible ways of accessing reality, imagine other ways of reorganizing the present and projecting what is to come.
+Fiction has to be needed, as artist Walid Raad told me one day when I had a studio visit with him in 2013.
+We are used to accessing information in the same ways, and the ways of access seem to be standardized.
+From fiction, we can imagine other possible ways of accessing reality, imagine other ways of reorganising the present and projecting what is to come.